abstractmath.org GLOSSARY

 no smallest element.

-Here is another
+Here is another example.

-In math English, when often means “if”.
+In math English, when may mean “if”.

 “When a function has a derivative, it is necessarily continuous.”